 2. Expect Flight Delays – and Prepare for Them

 A familiar pain for those accustomed to air travel, especially in China.
-If you’re planning on traveling around China by air, it’s best to expect delays on your trip.
+If you’re planning on traveling by air, it’s best to expect delays on your trip.
 According to the latest figures, less than 60% of China’s domestic flights depart on time.
-Hangzhou airport amazingly only sees 42% of its flights depart on time, the second worst figure globally.
+Hangzhou airport only sees 42% of its flights depart on time, the second worst figure globally.
 Savvy travelers to China usually pack an extra set of clothes in their carry-on luggage, in case they are caught by delays that leave them in a hotel for an extra night.
-If the delay is expected to last couple of hours, Business Class travelers can spend their time in comfort in the high-standard airport lounges for first and business class passengers.
+If the delay is expected to last a couple of hours, Business Class travelers can spend their time in the comfort of the high-standard airport lounges for first and business class passengers.

 A private transfer is the safest, quickest way to get to one of these wonderful destinations.
 China Car Service is a trusted transportation service helping foreign business travelers for almost two decades.
 We provide door-to-door service at competitive prices.

 Make your journey stress-free and contact our 24/7 team at Bookings@ChinaCarService.com with questions, or get a quote below.
 Use this promo code: 10CARBLOG to get a $10 discount on your 1st service.